DSLituiev/lab-keras-r/running-docker-containers.md

 You should be able to stop the container by pressing `Ctrl+C` while in the terminal window with your running docker container.
 If it does not stop it (you do not get back control in that terminal window, and typing letter keys does not produce any reaction), it means you have the older version of the Docker container, and you need to follow instructions below.
 These instructions are also useful for double checking that you did indeed stop everything.

 #### Stopping instructions
-- Open up another terminal window and type `docker ps`
+- Open up another terminal window and type `docker ps`.
+If nothing is displayed, there is nothing to stop and you are all good.
-- Get the hash sequence of the first container in the displayed list (some [hexadecimal](http://mathworld.wolfram.com/Hexadecimal.html) sequence like `d626dd302358`)
+- If something is displayed, get the hash sequence of the first container in the displayed list (some [hexadecimal](http://mathworld.wolfram.com/Hexadecimal.html) sequence like `d626dd302358`)
 - Run `docker stop [hash sequence]`
 This will stop the command running in the previous terminal window and the Rstudio interface in the browser window.

 ## Part 2: Training neural networks in the cloud
 You have probably found that training neural networks locally on your laptop is very slow.
 Now we will try to train neural networks in the cloud using [Neuromation](https://neu.ro)'s GPU compute instances.
 To do so, we need to install a job scheduling client to send jobs to Neuromation's machines.